somedatapacket/docs.humio.com/content/installation/docker.md

 {{% notice info %}}
-In the above example, we started the Humio container with full access to the network of the host machine (`--net=host`).
+In the above example, we started the Humio container with full access to the
+[comment]: <> Do we want to promote running humio in docker in production? network of the host machine (`--net=host`).
 In a production environment, you should restrict this access by using a firewall, or adjusting the Docker network configuration.
 Another possibility is to forward explicit ports.